 Danish Artist and Architect Rune Bo Jakobsen (B. 1975) has studied, worked and tutored workshops in Denmark, Arizona, Italy, Finland, Greece, Mexico and Malta.
-Jakobsen runs an art studio & gallery in Central Malta where guests may experience Paintings, Sculptures and Experimental Architecture.
+Jakobsen runs full time an art studio & gallery in Central Malta where guests may experience Paintings, Sculptures and Experimental Architecture.

 In his paintings Jakobsen expresses the colours hidden within the shadows, and portrays the emotions embedded within a space.
 In his Sculptures he experiments with materials whilst addressing issues in society and our environment.
 In his architecture the creation of public space and improvement and well-being of our surroundings is fundamental.

 In Malta 2021 Jakobsen completed the ‘Olive Twist’ Landmark Sculpture awarded and funded by the Ministry of Transport and Infrastructure Projects and the Public Works Department for ‘Art in Public spaces’.
 Reminiscent of the traditional Maltese silver filigree jewelry, the 4m tall Stainless Steel Sculpture is inspired by the organic growth and twisting movement of the ancient Olive trees deeply rooted in the culture of Żejtun.

 Awarded Malta Arts Funds for the travelling ‘Popcorn’ public artwork in 2013 he experimented with concrete casting technique using flexible formwork creating ‘expanding’ volumes as sensory experiences and as an expression of fertility.
 His Public Sculptures also include the Malta-Australia Child Memorial, a seven meter paper boat ‘Hope’ inaugurated in 2007 at the Valletta Waterfront.
 His ‘Embryonic Horse’ is a Bronze cast limited series addressing animal welfare and infancy.